Film and Video Studies

 Selecting the right courses from within the Film/Video Studies program.

-Selecting complementary courses from the second major or from outside electives.
+Selecting complementary courses from the second major, minor, or from outside electives.

 An internship is a semester or summer long opportunity to work in a campus, community, or national organization or company as a student employee.
 The work provides the students with opportunities to learn about various jobs and to gain exposure to occupations and aspects of their field of study that they might not have known about.